Business-minded PhD passionate about using data and algorithms to improve the world and people’s lives.

-I received my PhD in Automatic Control in May 2016 after successfully defending my thesis which contained a total of 17 peer-reviewed papers (13 conference papers and 3 journal papers) published at top conferences and journals in the fields of Computational Statistics and System Identification.
+I received my PhD degree in May 2016 after successfully defending my thesis which contained a total of 17 peer-reviewed papers (13 conference papers and 3 journal papers) published at top conferences and journals in the field.

 Short CV summary